wee-snufkin/training-material/topics/fair/tutorials/med-chem-data-management/tutorial.md

 # Chemical and pharmacological databases

-Currently there are lots of publicly available databases storing information about hit molecules, chemical structures and properties, drug targets, pharmaceuticals…
+Currently there are lots of publicly available databases storing information about hit molecules, chemical structures and properties, drug targets, pharmaceuticals… In the recent paper {% cite Zhao2020 %} the authors collated relevant databases to advance computer-aided drug discovery and divided them into several main groups:
 - Chemical collections
 - Drug / drug-like compounds
 - Drug targets, including genomics and proteomics data
 - Biological data from assay screening, metabolism, efficacy studies
 - Drug liabilities and toxicities
 - Clinical databases

+Below you will find the databases listed under corresponding categoories, all taken from {% cite Zhao2020 %} paper.

 There are many more databases available, and many are still being developed.
 They are often quite specific and contain certain types of compounds (eg. PROTACS) or are aimed at particular disease.
 If the listed databases are not specific enough for your research, you can try luck by searching smaller, more specific databases.